C# dispose vs finalize – Understanding the difference between dispose and finalize in C#

 Dispose() vs finalize()

-In this article, we will explore the differences between Dispose and Finalize and learn when to use them.
+In this article, we will explore the difference between Finalize and Dispose methods with code examples and try to answer some frequently asked questions.

 What is Dispose() method?